 Oat milk?
 You read that right, oat milk is a dairy-free and vegan friendly cow's milk alternative that is rising in popularity and widespread use.

-Since oat milk is not an animal product the fat of oat milk is not saturated fat, this makes it beneficial for heart health.
-With healthy fats and fiber oat milk is an excellent milk alternative for those needing a heart healthy diet.
-Oats have a compound known as beta-glucans, which are incredible cholesterol lowering nutrients.
+Since oat milk is not an animal product, the fat of oat milk is not saturated fat, this makes it beneficial for heart health.
+With healthy fats and fibers, oat milk is an excellent milk alternative for those needing a heart healthy diet.
+Oats have a compound known as beta-glucans, which may be incredible cholesterol lowering nutrients.*

 Oat milk benefits

 A major benefit of oat milk is its ability to replace other milk options for those with food allergies.
 Whether gluten, soy, nut, or cow’s milk protein allergies it seems most milk and milk alternatives contain some form of common allergens.